-Issuers of tax-exempt "governmental bonds" and "qualified private activity bonds" ("PABs") must comply with federal tax rules pertaining to expenditure of proceeds for qualified costs, rate of expenditure, use of bond-financed property, investment of proceeds in compliance with arbitrage rules, and retention of records.
-The intent of following procedures and policies are intended to establish compliance by the City of Philadelphia (the "Issuer" or "the City") with these rules in connection with the issuance of tax-exempt bonds.
+Issuers of federally tax-exempt "governmental bonds" and "qualified private activity bonds" ("PABs") must comply with federal tax rules pertaining to expenditure of proceeds for qualified costs, rate of expenditure, use of bond-financed property, investment of proceeds in compliance with arbitrage rules, rebate payment, and retention of records.
+The intent of the following procedures and policies is to establish compliance by the City of Philadelphia and its affiliates (the "Issuer" or "the City") with these rules in connection with the issuance of tax-exempt bonds.
 These Tax Compliance Procedures will also be used by the Issuer to ensure compliance with federal tax rules for its currently outstanding tax-exempt bonds.